-Depending on the diagnosis, the best treatment may be removal of the gum tissue.
-This may be necessary with cancer or severe cases of infection.
-Prior to the procedure you will be given anesthesia.
+Depending on the diagnosis, the best treatment may be the removal of the gum tissue.
+This may be necessary for cancer or severe cases of infection.
+Before the procedure, you will be given anesthesia.
 The affected tissue will be removed with a scalpel and then covered or bandaged to allow for proper healing.

 How can I find out more information about the black spots on my gums?

 When it comes to any changes in your body, whether it be a mole or the color of your gum tissue, it is in your best interest to see a doctor.
 You could identify a potential issue in its early stages.
 Early treatment of any issue will help to provide the best possible outcome.